Arthur Baker-Clack: Career

-He was a tutor at Conmurra Station, Kingston SE, South Australia.
+Baker-Clack was a tutor at Conmurra Station, Kingston SE, South Australia.

-He was a journalist at The Register before moving to the Perth Morning Herald covering the Western Australian goldfields.
+He worked as a journalist at The Register before moving to the Perth Morning Herald covering the Western Australian goldfields.

 He exhibited in Paris, London and Australia and was a jury member for the Salon d'Automne and of the Société Nationale des Beaux-Arts.
 He was also chairman of the Folkestone Art Society.

 Personal

 He lived in Étaples with his wife, Edith, however their house was destroyed during World War I. After the war they built a residence at Etaples, 'Bendlebi'.
 Edith had been his nurse during a period of illness.